-WHAT IS THE RESERVE SENIOR VOLUNTEER PROGRAM?
+WHAT IS THE RETIRED SENIOR VOLUNTEER PROGRAM?

 The Fountain Valley Retired Senior Volunteer Program (RSVP) was established in June 1990, starting with nine RSVP volunteers.
 The program currently has approximately 45 members.
 RSVPs work in a variety of capacities and under the guidance of a Police Sergeant.
 RSVPs are selected for service through a competitive interview process.
 They attend a 24 hour academy where they learn about the organization and inner workings of the Police Department.
 Their training includes radio codes and procedures, how to issue a parking citation, how to take fingerprints, drive a Department vehicle and conduct residential vacation checks.
 Upon graduation they are sworn in by the Chief of Police and work with other RSVP members.

 · Police Department Mission and Values Statement

 · Organization and Duties of various Units within the Police Department

 · Police Procedures including; Radio Procedure, Defensive Driving, Issuing Parking Citations and Livescan Fingerprinting